 You need to learn and understand what the parents need to be successful at home.

 This is an ESSENTIAL part of the job.
+This packet provides all the teaching materials needed.

 Even the perfect plan will have faults.
 Make sure to review how treatment is going and adjust.